 Biennial and perennial wildflowers don’t flower in their first year.
 Instead, they focus on growing roots and foliage to sustain them during winter.
 If you cut them back too early, they may struggle to flower in their second year.

-Cutting back wildflowers after they’ve finished flowering in the fall does keep things neat and tidy.
+Cutting back wildflowers after they’ve finished flowering in the fall does keep things neat.
 However, this provides diminishing returns for wild animals that depend on wildflowers.
 Many wild birds feed on wildflower seed heads during the winter.

-If you can tolerate a little mess, it’s worth waiting until early spring to cut back your wildflowers.
+If you can tolerate a little mess, waiting until early spring to cut back your wildflowers is worth waiting.
 Many people also underestimate how beautiful and architectural wildflower seed heads can be in the winter garden.